themartiancompany/ur/docs/UniversalRecipes.md

-Whenever this retro-compatibility requirement can be omitted, for example for all the software which is not distributed through HTTP mirrors, you see the recipes are basically identical.
+Whenever this retro-compatibility requirement can be omitted, for example for all the software which is not distributed through HTTP mirrors, you see the recipes are regular Arch Linux `PKGBUILD`s.

+### Compatibility with non-Pacman based runtime environment

+While foreseen in a future release, recipe compatibility with packagement systems such as `dpkg` and `rpm` is currently not implemented.